Version for visually impaired persons

 (3) The Ombudsman may not engage in legal proceedings on behalf of the persons who have turned to him and may not represent them in court or before the authorities specified in paragraph 1, item 1.

-Section III.
 Administration of the Ombudsman

 Article.
 10. (1) The administration of the Ombudsman shall be managed by a Secretary-General and shall be organized in directorates and/or departments.